Cross Addiction

 Cross addiction chances can be minimized with a hobby like jewelry-making, Avenues Recovery advises.

 As a recovering addict, ask your therapist, trusted family and friends, and other mental health professionals to help you identify whether or not you are at risk of developing a cross addiction in recovery.
-This will increase your awareness of any obstacles and help you work out strategies to prevent a cross addiction from developing.
+Increase your awareness and understanding of cross addiction to prevent relapse.

 How to Avoid Cross Addiction